-Now that it's December, we've officially entered the height of comfort-food season.
-Irresistible-sounding recipes for slow-cooking stews have had us on the hunt for the best crockpot to add to our kitchen appliance arsenal since the beginning of fall, but during our search, we made a surprising discovery: The internet's favorite slow cooker isn't a slow cooker at all—it's an Instant Pot.
+Now that it's December, we've officially entered the height of the comfort-food season.
+Irresistible-sounding recipes for slow-cooking stews have had us on the hunt for the best Crockpot to add to our kitchen appliance arsenal since the beginning of fall, but during our search, we made a surprising discovery: The internet's favorite slow cooker isn't a slow cooker at all—it's an Instant Pot.
 Because people are seriously losing it over this $70 kitchen appliance with 4.6 out of 5 stars on Amazon, we went through over 24,000 Instant Pot reviews to find out if it lives up to the hype.

 Scroll on to find out why people rave that this tool a must-buy for "people who say they can't cook."

 It's Easy to Use

 "There are so many people who say they can't cook, but I swear I'm on a whole new level of not being able to cook.
 This little appliance [has helped] expand our menu, and I have learned to do so much with it that I will sum [it] up in a nutshell: I love how easy it is and how everything I throw in it comes out done.
 No stirring and not many messy dishes.
 I seriously can't believe how many foods can be cooked in here!" — Aundrea

 "I deliberated about buying one of these for so long (over a year).
 I regret all of this deliberation because now that I have it, I'm not sure how I lived without it.
 I have *always* sucked at making rice.
 I can't even make instant rice turn out correctly.
 We had a tiny rice cooker that finally completely died, and that's what prompted me to make this purchase.
 Ohhh the rice.
 It turns out perfectly every time.
 I can even make brown rice now.
 It's amazing.
 I push a button and walk away and end up with edible rice every.single.time." — Laura